AnubhavShivhare2003/Git-hub-work/Unit-1/01Benefits of using Github.md

 **Git is more than just a tool — it’s a safety net, a time machine, and a collaboration platform for your projects.**

-When you’re a student (especially in a hostel like at CodingGita), you’ll often work on assignments, projects, or notes with friends.
+When you’re a student (especially in a Institute like at CodingGita), you’ll often work on assignments, projects, or notes with friends.
 Git ensures your work is **safe, organized, and easy to share**.

 ---